Classification of singular Q-homology planes. I. Structure and singularities: Preliminaries

-Note that since a connected modification has the exceptional locus containing a unique $(-1)$-curve, it can be decomposed into a sequence of blowdowns $\sigma_n\circ\ldots\circ\sigma_1$ such that for $i\leq n-1$ the center of $\sigma_i$ belongs to the exceptional divisor of $\sigma_{i+1}$.
-A sequence of blowdowns (and its reversing sequence of blowups) whose composition is a connected modification will be called \emph{connected sequence of blowdowns (blowups)}.
+Note that since for a connected modification the exceptional locus contains a unique $(-1)$-curve, the modification can be decomposed into a sequence of blowdowns $\sigma_n\circ\ldots\circ\sigma_1$, such that for $i\leq n-1$ the center of $\sigma_i$ belongs to the exceptional divisor of $\sigma_{i+1}$.
+A sequence of blowdowns (and its reversing sequence of blowups) whose composition is a connected modification will be called a \emph{connected sequence of blowdowns (blowups)}.

 \blem Let $A$ and $B$ be $\Q$-divisors on a smooth complete surface, such that $Q(B)$ is negative definite and $A\cdot B_i\leq 0$ for each irreducible component $B_i$ of $B$.
 Denote the integral part of a $\Q$-divisor by $[\ ]$.\benum[(i)]